QiliKiri/Algorithms-Toolbox/README.md

 # Algorithms-Toolbox
-Those notebooks are my finished assignment from 'Algorithmic Toolbox' which is a course from Coursera.
+Those notebooks are my mortified finished assignment on 'Algorithmic Toolbox' which is a course from Coursera.

-* ### I have added explaination to all Fibonacci problems (fibonacci_problems file), which explains the logic behind my codes and help better understanding.
+* ### For all Fibonacci problems (fibonacci_problems file), I add comments to explain the logic behind my codes and help better understanding.
+* ### For 'coins_change', I add comments to explain.
+* ### For 'fractional_knapsack', I add *many* comments and markdowns to explain the code.